-Poland church asks court to verify if abuse victim is gay
+Polish church says it’s wrong to ask if abuse victim is gay

-WARSAW, Poland (AP) — A Catholic church in Poland has asked a court to determine whether a Polish man who was sexually abused as a child by a priest is gay and whether the sexual contact may have been pleasurable for him.
+WARSAW, Poland (AP) — Poland’s Catholic bishops have strongly criticized a local diocese for asking a court to determine whether a man who was sexually abused as a child by a priest is gay, and whether the sexual contact may have consequently been pleasurable for him.

-The man, Janusz Szymik, who is now 48, was an altar boy when the abuse began in the 1980s.
+The victim, Janusz Szymik, who is now 48, was an altar boy when the abuse began in the 1980s.
 Szymik sued the diocese of Bielsko-Zywiec, in southern Poland, in a civil court last year.

 The priest, who has been identified only as Rev. Jan W., admitted to the abuse.
 Szymik is now seeking 3 million zlotys ($760,000) in compensation from the diocese.

-The Onet news portal earlier this week disclosed the contents of documents it obtained that were submitted to the courty by a lawyer for the church.
+The Onet news portal earlier this week disclosed the contents of documents it obtained that a lawyer for the church had submitted to the court.
 The documents show the church wanting an expert “to check the plaintiff’s sexual orientation” and to determine whether he “showed satisfaction with maintaining an intimate relationship with Rev. Jan W.” or derived any “material benefits” from the sexual relationship with the cleric.

+Rev. Piotr Studnicki, the director of a special office for the protection of children within the Polish Bishops’ Conference, said in a statement issued on Wednesday that “reliable knowledge and human sensitivity” are necessary to any legal procedure.

+“The issue of sexual orientation or the way a child reacts emotionally to an offense of sexual abuse cannot constitute an argument against the injured person and diminish the responsibility of the perpetrator,” Studicki said.
+“It must be clear to everyone that a child never bears responsibility for violence experienced.”

 Szymik expressed surprise about how the case has turned, noting that Bishop Roman Pindel of Bielsko-Zywiec had previously shown compassion toward him for the abuse he suffered as a child.